Toggle Contrast

 Home Fire Safety Visits maximise the opportunity to help individuals stay safe and independent.
 The qualified technician will also identify any health and care needs that require signposting to local services to help ensure safety and wellbeing.

-To refer a client for a Home Fire Safety Visit please complete an online referral or download the referral form
+To refer a client for a Home Fire Safety Visit please complete an online referral or download it below.

 Sandwell Safeguarding Adults Board has produced a short film to help people identify self-neglect in themselves and others – and know what to do about it.